wortelus/xplane-streamdeck/README.md

 - both are options during installation, otherwise you might have to include absolute path to Python to launch the script

 2. **Clone this repository by:**
+- download the latest stable release under the **Releases** section
-- clone by git on your machine by `git clone https://github.com/wortelus/xplane-streamdeck.git`
+- or clone by git on your machine by `git clone https://github.com/wortelus/xplane-streamdeck.git`
 - or download source code by **Download ZIP** and extract the files
-- or download the latest stable release under the **Releases** section
 3. *(Optional step)* - **Add your custom font in the fonts directory**
 - current one set is OFL font **IBMPlexMono**
 - the name the script will try to open is written in **config.yaml**
 - Custom labels and displays have their own definitions in plane configurations
 - The script searches first the `fonts/` directory of the program, then `C:/Windows/Fonts`
-- **MS33558** optional
+- **MS33558** optional (B737 alike)
 - You can download it from the internet, this repository doesn't redistribute it.
 4. **Install the dependencies / requirements by**